bradonomics/bradonomics.com/_pages/blogroll.md

 [Hacker Newsletter](https://www.hackernewsletter.com/): Some of the stuff on Hacker News is great but who has the time to look through it all?
 Hacker Newsletter sends me the best-of-the-best every Friday.

 [Austin Kleon](https://austinkleon.com/newsletter/): Austin is a "daily blogger."
-Who has that much to say of interest?
+Who has that much interesting stuff to say?
 Nobody I've ever seen.
 Austin does do a good job curating and also adds his best of the week.
 No slogging required.